Fernandez-Trincado/SDSS-IV-Project0184/README.md

 Abstract
 ---

-We report on the first direct detection of a metal-poor giant star within the Milky Way's disk, with an extreme Mg-Al abundance seen only among globular clusters secondary population, using SDSS-III/APOGEE data.
-This star, STAR-ID-HERE, also shows particularly atypical light-element patterns not seen among Galactic disk field stars, indicating that it could have been born in a globular cluster.
+We report on the direct detection from observations obtained with the APOGEE survey of a metal-poor giant star towards the Milky Way's disk, with an extreme Mg-Al abundance seen only among the secondary population of globular clusters.
+This star, ID_STAR_HERE found using SDSSIII/APOGEE data also shows particularly atypical light-element patterns  not seen among Galactic disk field stars, indicating that it could have been born in a globular cluster.
 We explore several explanations, in particular studying the orbit of the star to check the probability of it being related to known globular clusters.
-We computed $\sim1.9\times10^{5}$ pairs of orbits for  STAR-ID-HERE and 63 globular clusters with available absolute proper motions, using a Monte Carlo approach.
-We found a very low probability that  STAR-ID-HERE was ejected from those globular clusters; however, we note that the best progenitor candidate to host this star is NGC5139.
-Alternatively, our dynamical studies demonstrate that  STAR-ID-HERE reaches a distance  $|Z_{max}| < 4 $ kpc from the Galactic plane and a minimum approach $R_{min}<0.62$ kpc in an eccentric orbit ($e\sim0.53$), raising the possibility that this star in the disk could be associated to the recently discovered nitrogen rich population in the Galactic bulge.
+We computed $\sim1.9\times10^{5}$ pairs of orbits for ID_STAR_HERE and 63 globular clusters with available absolute proper motions, using a Monte Carlo approach.
+We found a very low probability that ID_STAR_HERE was ejected from those globular clusters; however, we note that the best progenitor candidate to host this star could be the globular cluster $\omega$ Centauri (NGC5139).
+However, our dynamical studies demonstrate that ID_STAR_HERE reaches a distance  $|Z_{max}| < 4 $ kpc from the Galactic plane and a minimum approach to the Galactic center of $R_{min}<0.62$ kpc in an eccentric orbit ($e\sim0.53$), raising the possibility that this star in the disk could be associated to the recently discovered nitrogen rich population in the Galactic bulge.

 In this first paper of a series.